We create modern political ads that support progressive causes and candidates for office.

 Paid for by One Vote At A Time, Authorized by Elizabeth Guzman for Delegate.

 John Bell currently represents Virginia's 87th district in the Virginia House of Delegates.
+He won his race for re-election!
 He's fighting for access to health care and services for people fighting opioid addiction.
 This issue is a personal one for Delegate Bell; his son is in recovery from opioid addiction.

 Directed by Mara Tasker; Produced by Sarah Ullman.